Azure VM with Azure DatabaseAzure VM with Azure Database

 7. Choose Authentication method as PostgreSQL authentication only.

-8. Provide an appropriate Admin username and Password, and re-write the password in Confirm password.
+8. Provide an appropriate Admin username and Password and re-write the password in Confirm password.

-9. Click on Next: Networking.
+9. Click Next: Networking.

 12. Wait for the database to be provisioned.